ai-hero/moments-tools/README.md

 ### Generating training data from the logger
 As a server, the logger records each conversation message that the server sends to it.

-You can generate training data for fine tuning your own LLM from the conversations recorded.
+You can generate training data for fine tuning your own LLM from the conversations recorded in MDL.
 The arguments you pass are the bot_type, bot_id, and bot_variant whose stored conversation data you would like to use to generate the data.

-1. Make sure you change the `app/helpers/configs/dataset_generator.yaml` with instructions, etc. for your target bot config.
-2. Make sure you change bot_config.py to generate the write text serialization.  (#TODO: make a class for each bot)
-3. Then run the following from the terminal.
+Run the following from the terminal.
 This code will go through each message in each conversation in for the bot in the arguments.
 It traverses the conversation tree to identify leaf nodes and creates the dataset.
 ```
-docker compose run --build bd build_dataset chatopenai cafe experiment
+docker compose run --build bd build_dataset LlmCohereAgent cafebot experiment
 ```
-4. The dataset is a csv containing `conversation_id, message_id, conversation`. (#TODO: add annotator, and RLHF)
+4. The dataset is a csv containing `agent_kind,agent_id,agent_variant,agent_instance_id,moment_id,snapshot_id,moment`. (#TODO: add annotator, and RLHF)

 ## Production
 Not suitable for production use.
 At the least, set the `ALLOW_OVERRIDE` flag in `response_factory.py` to `False` so that client side prompt changes will not override the server side prompt.